 The best example of this is with CPU monitoring.
 Some devices have different number of cores, making CPU notification more nuanced than a Hard Disk that is 96% full.
 So how would you want to handle this situation?
 We have seen the best results by end-users creating labels for devices by number of cores, then adjusting the CPU Threshold to something like 90%.

-Towards the bottom you move the devices Devices/Labels you want to automate from left to right in the configuration values.
+Towards the bottom you can move the devices Devices/Labels you want to automate from left to right in the configuration values.
 The severity is set to Critical.
 It is always good to include instructions on how to validate and escalate.

 Please Note: New rule configurations will not work if you do not move devices or labels over.